 With the rise in dismounted complex battle injuries from explosive devices in current combat operations and polytrauma involvement of the lower extremities, perineum, pelvis, and lower abdomen; greater attention has turned to the management of soft tissue injury to the external genitalia and urethra.
-Initial operative management involves a thorough assessment of the injury sites with removal of wound contaminants and debridement of non-viable tissue.
-This is done in conjunction with copious, low-pressure irrigation of the wound.3 Testicular injuries are easily missed due to small scrotal entry wounds in some cases and require a high index of suspicion when evaluating patients with significant blast injury.
-(See External Genitalia Injuries in Appendix A: Urological Diagnosis and Treatments.)
-It is imperative to preserve all viable tissue when addressing injuries to the external genitalia to improve functional outcomes on recovery.16 cavernosa can be closed with absorbable suture taking care to avoid the dorsal neurovascular structures.
-Aggressive over sewing of the corpus spongiosum, however, should also be avoided in favor of site specific closure to its tunical covering reducing risk of ischemic changes distal to the injury site in these complex wounds.17 Patients with penetrating scrotal wounds or evidence of testicular rupture on exam should undergo scrotal exploration.
+Testicular injuries are easily missed due to small scrotal entry wounds in some cases and require a high index of suspicion when evaluating patients with significant blast injury.
+Bedside ultrasonography with vascular flow settings can easily identify testicular rupture and compromised vascular flow.19 Initial operative management involves a thorough assessment of the injury sites with removal of wound contaminants and debridement of non-viable tissue.
+This is done in conjunction with copious, low-pressure irrigation of the wound.5 (See External Genitalia Injuries in Appendix A: Urological Diagnosis and Treatments.)

+In addition to arterial bleeding, vascular structures of the penis and scrotum should be addressed on initial surgery, specifically, the corpora cavernosa, corpus spongiosum, and bilateral testes.
+Lacerations to the corpora cavernosa can be closed with absorbable suture taking care to avoid the dorsal neurovascular structures.
+Aggressive over sewing of the corpus spongiosum, however, should also be avoided in favor of site specific closure to its tunical covering reducing risk of ischemic changes distal to the injury site in these complex wounds.^{19,20} Patients with penetrating scrotal wounds or evidence of testicular rupture on exam should undergo scrotal exploration.
 Ruptured testes are managed with irrigation and debridement of non-viable seminiferous tubules.
-The tunica albuginea is then closed and returned to the scrotum.11 A tunica vaginalis flap can be used to close the defect when there is insufficient tunica to obtain a tension free closure over the exposed tubules.
-18 A delay in managing a testicular injury is acceptable when the patient is too unstable or there is insufficient expertise to manage it at initial exploration.
+The tunica albuginea is then closed and returned to the scrotum.13 A tunica vaginalis flap can be used to close the defect when there is insufficient tunica to obtain a tension free closure over the exposed tubules.21 A delay in managing a testicular injury is acceptable when the patient is too unstable or there is insufficient expertise to manage it at initial exploration.
 Every attempt should be made to salvage viable testicular tissue especially when both testicles are involved or a unilateral orchiectomy is required.
 The injured testis should be wrapped in saline soaked gauze and protected with multiple layers of additional dressing.
-A vacuum assisted dressing is not appropriate if the tunica is left open.
-These findings should be communicated to the next echelon of care.
+A vacuum assisted dressing is NOT appropriate if the tunica is left open.
+All findings should be documented and communicated to the next echelon of care.